Mario-SO/Portfolio/README.md

 ## Vx

-This is the current version of the main page, I did iterate a couple time before getting to this version but don't have any screenshots, anyway, they were mostly color pallete changes.
+This is the current version of the main page, I did iterate a couple times before getting to this version but don't have any screenshots, anyway, they were mostly color pallete changes.

 ![Main Page V2](/resources/main_page_v2.png)